stair-lab/melt/docs/source/_build/_sources/index.rst.txt

-.. open-source-villms documentation master file, created by sphinx-quickstart on Tue Mar 26 16:00:04 2024.
+.. open-source-melts documentation master file, created by sphinx-quickstart on Tue Mar 26 16:00:04 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.